By using this site, you agree to the Privacy Policy and Terms of Use.

 How should I store and reheat biscuits?

-Cool completely and store airtight at room temperature up to 2 days.
-Reheat at 180°C (350°F) for 5–7 minutes.
-Freeze baked biscuits in a sealed bag for up to 2 months; reheat from frozen, wrapped in foil, at 175–180°C until warmed through.
+Freeze baked biscuits in a sealed bag for up to 2 months; reheat from frozen wrapped in foil at 175–180°C until warmed through.
+For raw freezing and thaw/bake steps see our internal baking basics resource.

 Do I need to use a scale?

-A scale yields consistent results across seasons and flour brands.
-If measuring by volume, spoon and level flour rather than scooping to avoid packing too much flour into cups.
+A scale gives consistent results across seasons and flour brands and is standard in professional baking.
+If using volume, spoon and level flour rather than scooping.

 How does altitude affect this recipe?